Ride an ATV Just Minutes from San Juan

 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the folks at Campo Rico Trail Rides were kind enough to offer us this tour for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.

 Check their website for current cost and special offers.
 There are prices for the 2 hr trip for drivers and passengers.
 Each ATV can hold 2 people.
 There are also private tours available.
 There is a total weight limit for people on the vehicles.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-Reservations are required, so call ahead of time.
+Reservations are required, so go online and book.
 They accept cash and credit cards, though you will need a credit card to make your reservation.

 Drivers must be 16 years old and in possession of a valid driver license.
-Riders have to be at least 8 years old.
-Drivers and riders can switch roles (ages permitting) during mid-tour.
+Riders have to be at least 12 years old.
+Drivers and adult riders can switch roles (ages permitting) during mid-tour.

 They have 10 ATVs, so the maximum group size is 20 people (10 drivers and 10 riders).

 The tour takes 2 hours, but allow some extra time before and after the tour.